-- Change or reduce semester hours

-- Drop housing status and/or meal plan

-- Receive grants, scholarships, or other aid from any source not on file with the Financial Assistance

-Office

-- Not maintaining satisfactory academic progress as defined by Federal Financial Aid regulations.
-(See the Financial Assistance Office or log on to www.uiw.edu and go to the financial assistance page for more details.)
+- a.
+Change or reduce semester hours - b.
+Drop housing status and/or meal plan - c.
+Receive grants, scholarships, or other aid from any source not on file with the Financial Assistance Office - d.
+Not maintaining satisfactory academic progress as defined by Federal Financial Aid regulations.
+See the Office of Financial Assistance or log on to www.uiw.edu and go to the financial assistance web page for more details.